Skip to main content

 Land Acknowledgement

 Olds College of Agriculture & Technology is located in the traditional territories of the Niitsitapi (Blackfoot) and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikani, the Kainai, the Tsuut’ina and the Stoney Nakoda First Nations.
-The area is also home to Métis Nation of Alberta, Region III.
+The area is also home to Métis Nation of Alberta, District 3.

 Indigenous Olds College